nowatermelon/skyrim/README.md

 ---

 ## Updating
 Check [Changelog](https://github.com/nowatermelon/skyrim/blob/main/Changelog.md) for useful information.
+With some versions, you may need to start a new game.

 The steps are the same as installing, you can use the same paths, provided that you have kept the previous `downloads` folder.